 A Facebook group, which is separate from your business page, allows you to post relevant content and build an authentic community of users within your niche.

 This is crucial in order to build trust for your brand before you ever push a sale.
-The main drawback with Facebook groups is that it can take a long time for them to build traction.
+The main drawback of Facebook groups is that it can take a long time for them to build traction.

 One way to get your Page and group noticed is through Facebook ads.
 You don’t need to spend a lot of money to gain followers.